 Can I put my treadmill on the carpet?

-No, placing a treadmill with wheels directly over the carpeting can cause the treadmill to slip and slide – which can lead to falls and other injuries during your workout routine.
-Furthermore, if you have children or pets, they may try putting their weight on your treadmill causing it to spin around uncontrollably.
+No, placing a treadmill with wheels directly over the carpeting can cause the treadmill to slip and slide, leading to falls and other injuries during your workout routine.
+Furthermore, if you have children or pets, they may try putting their weight on your treadmill, causing it to spin uncontrollably.

 Which way should I face when running on a treadmill?

-Treadmill running is very different than outdoor running because there are no hills or curves that require you to change direction while exercising – which means you should always run in the same direction on your treadmill (which most models allow you to do with ease by simply pushing a button).
+Treadmill running is very different from outdoor running because no hills or curves require you to change direction while exercising – which means you should always run in the same direction on your treadmill (which most models allow you to do with ease by simply pushing a button).

 Can I put my treadmill away when it is not in use?

-Yes, most decent treadmills are designed with portability in mind, which makes them easy to fold up into a compact space when they are not being used.
+Yes, most decent treadmills are designed with portability in mind, making them easy to fold into a compact space when they are not being used.
 However, this can be more difficult if your treadmill is heavy or bulky.

 Can I run with the treadmill door open?

-No, it’s not safe to put your treadmill in front of an open door (or doors) where traffic driving by could pose a safety hazard.
-The best way to keep your treadmill secure is by keeping it compartmentalized inside of your home so that no one can use it without your supervision.
+No, putting your treadmill in front of an open door (or doors) is unsafe, and traffic driving by could pose a safety hazard.
+The best way to keep your treadmill secure is by keeping it compartmentalized inside your home so that no one can use it without your supervision.

 What type of maintenance do I need to perform on my treadmill?

-The maintenance varies based on the nature of treadmills (manual treadmills vs. electric treadmills).
-A small amount of maintenance is required for most treadmills (such as periodically changing the shock absorbers and lubricating moving parts), which should typically only take about 30-45 minutes once every 3 months or more depending on usage.
+The maintenance varies based on the nature of the treadmills (manual treadmills vs. electric treadmills).
+A small amount of maintenance is required for most treadmills (such as periodically changing the shock absorbers and lubricating moving parts), which should typically only take about 30-45 minutes once every three months or more, depending on usage.
 You should refer to your owner’s manual or contact the manufacturer directly for specific details regarding your model.

 How cold is too cold for a treadmill?

-It is ideal to use the treadmill in temperatures ranging from 50 to 105 degrees Fahrenheit.
-A treadmill should never be used in an environment where it is colder than 40 degrees Fahrenheit because this can damage the motor and other parts.
+Using the treadmill in temperatures ranging from 50 to 105 degrees Fahrenheit is ideal.
+A treadmill should never be used in a colder environment than 40 degrees Fahrenheit because this can damage the motor and other parts.
 So, if you own a cold garage, think accordingly.

 How do I put a treadmill in my garage?

 If you have a treadmill in your garage, at the very least, use a treadmill cover while it’s not in use.
 Before putting up the treadmill, clean your garage well and lay it on a mat.
-This will assist to keep debris out of the treadmill.
+This will assist in keeping debris out of the treadmill.

 How do I turn my garage into a gym?

-Physical activity is important for all members of your family which is why having a gym in your garage can be convenient for everyone.
+Physical activity is important for all family members, so having a gym in your garage can be convenient for everyone.
 However, you should only set up the equipment that each person needs to stay fit and healthy because overcrowding your garage will make it difficult to move around safely.

-As you can see, it is possible to put a treadmill in your garage, but there are important precautions that should be taken to ensure the safety of yourself and others who live with you.
-Please feel free to contact us if you have any more questions or are ready to get started finding the right treadmill for your needs!
+As you can see, putting a treadmill in your garage is possible, but important precautions should be taken to ensure the safety of yourself and others who live with you.
+Please contact us if you have any more questions or are ready to find the right treadmill for your needs!

-No one treadmill fits all needs – but there are plenty of options available to accommodate just about any fitness level and personal preference out there (from folding frame treadmills to walking belt suspension style).
-So consider your unique situation before deciding what type you need to make sure you find the perfect treadmill fit your garage for more space home!
+No one treadmill fits all needs – but there are plenty of options available to accommodate just about any fitness level and personal preference (from folding frame treadmills to walking belt suspension style).
+So consider your unique situation before deciding what type you need to make sure you find the perfect treadmill to fit your garage for more space at home!